RACGP Fellowship Support Program (FSP): Everything You Need to Know

 • Supervisor reports

-Over the past two years, FSP has evolved into a supportive, structured and reputable training program.
+The FSP has evolved into a supportive, structured and reputable pathway for non-VR doctors.

 • Less restrictive eligibility

-• The ability to train while earning A1 MBS rates
+• The ability to train while accessing A1 MBS rates

 Need Help?